-This policy applies to all officers and members (the "employees") and aims to maintain the high standards of conduct which currently exist within the Council, by preventing criminal activity through money laundering.
+This policy applies to all officers and members (the "employees") and their interaction with third parties such as suppliers, contractors, through partnership arrangements and Teckal companies, and aims to maintain the high standards of conduct which currently exist within the Council, by preventing criminal activity through money laundering.
 The policy sets out the procedures which must be followed to enable the Council to meet its legal obligations under the Legislation.